Visit the Florida Supreme Court Emergency Orders page for more information on hurricane-related orders for impacted Florida circuits.

 U.S. Small Business Administration (SBA): Low-interest disaster loans from the SBA are available for eligible applicants.
 SBA helps businesses of all sizes (including landlords), private nonprofit organizations, homeowners, and renters fund repairs or rebuilding efforts and cover the cost of replacing lost or damaged personal property.
 Disaster loans cover losses not fully compensated by insurance or other recoveries.
 For more information, call SBA’s Disaster Assistance Customer Service Center at 800-659-2955 or 800-877-8339 (TTY), send an email, or visit the SBA’s website.

-FEMA/YLD Disaster Hotline: The Florida Bar YLD, in conjunction with the ABA Young Lawyers Section and FEMA, is working to activate the Disaster Relief Hotline.
+FEMA/YLD Disaster Hotline: After a storm, The Florida Bar YLD, in conjunction with the ABA Young Lawyers Section and FEMA, works to activate the Disaster Relief Hotline.
 All Florida Bar members eligible to practice may volunteer to provide basic civil legal services for people who cannot otherwise afford legal representation in non-fee generating cases.
 After a hurricane hits, many people need simple advice about how to get their life back in order.
 Sign up to volunteer to answer the questions of hurricane victims on a pro bono basis.

 Florida Free Legal Answers: Although attorneys are strongly cautioned against engaging in the solicitation of hurricane victims (which is prohibited by Rule 4-7.18), the Florida Free Legal Answers program offers a relatively easy way to lend your expertise.
 Sign up to to quickly and easily answer questions from the public.
 It is easy to do, takes only a couple of minutes and can mean so much to those in need.

-Florida Pro Bono Matters is another way to assist Floridians via an interactive website funded by The Florida Bar Foundation — both in hurricane recovery and year-round.
+Florida Pro Bono Matters is another way to assist Floridians via an interactive website funded by Funding Florida Legal Aid (FFLA) — both in hurricane recovery and year-round.
 You can view descriptions of available pro bono opportunities and indicate an interest in any of them; you then will be contacted by the posting organization with more information.

 National Disaster Legal Aid Advocacy Center welcomes all advocates and volunteers from nonprofit legal aid organizations, bar associations, pro bono counsel from law firms and corporations, law school students and faculty, and allied nonprofits working on disaster legal aid.
 Visit the website to sign up.
 The website has links to a multitude of disaster relief manuals and training tools.